Sean0418/connectopy/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Brain Connectome!
+Thank you for your interest in contributing to Connectopy!
 We welcome contributions from the community.

 ## Getting Started